quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Concrete examples of integrations of this schema in various programming languages can be found at [https://github.com/quiclog/qlog/](https://github.com/quiclog/qlog/).

+--- middle

+# Introduction

+Endpoint logging is a useful strategy for capturing and understanding how applications using network protocols are behaving, particularly where protocols have an encrypted wire image that restricts observers ability to see what is happening.

+Many applications implement logging but the format tends to be custom rather than standardized.
+This has a effect on the tools and methods that are used to analyze the logs, for example to perform root cause analysis of an interoperability failure between distinct implementations.
+A lack of a common format impedes the development of common tooling that can be used by all parties that have access to logs.

+This document defines qlog, an extensible high-level schema and harness that provides a shareable, aggregatable and structured logging format intended to be more usable.
+This high-level schema is independent of protocol, with logging entries for specific protocols and use cases being defined in other documents (see for example {{QLOG-QUIC}} for QUIC and {{QLOG-H3}} for HTTP/3 and QPACK-related event definitions).

+The goal of this high-level schema is to provide amenities and default characteristics that each logging file should contain (or should be able to contain), such that generic and reusable toolsets can be created that can deal with logs from a variety of different protocols and use cases.

+As such, qlog provides versioning, metadata inclusion, log aggregation, event grouping and log file size reduction techniques.

+The qlog schema can be serialized in many ways (e.g., JSON, CBOR, protobuf, etc).
+This document describes only how to employ {{!JSON=RFC8259}}, its subset
+{{!I-JSON=RFC7493}}, and its streamable derivative
+{{!JSON-Text-Sequences=RFC7464}}.

 ## Notational Conventions {#data_types}